benjamindavisdc/AWS-Terraform-Sample-Config-File/readme.md

-# Terraform AWS Instance Provisioning
+# Bootstrap Sample Terraform AWS Instance Provisioning

-This repository contains the necessary Terraform code to provision an AWS instance with a specific VPC, security group, and user data.
+This repository contains the necessary Terraform code to provision an AWS instance with a specific VPC, security group, and user data, giving you a quickstart template to run a simple webpage.

 ## Prerequisites